Legionella is the name given to a type of bacteria that is sometimes found in water in the UK.

 The chances of it being in your home are very small and you should not need to worry if you do these things.

-For more information please speak to your Supported Housing Officer.
+For more information please speak to your Supported Living Officer.